 You don't need to own your property to create a habitat stepping stone.
 Nest boxes, water features and potted plants can even be added to a balcony!

 My property has no useful habitat.
 Can I still participate?

 Yes!
 You don't need to have any existing wildlife habitat.
 By joining the program you are beginning to create that habitat.

-that everyone should avoid planting in their garden.
+The Australian Government provides a helpful list of weeds that everyone should avoid planting in their garden.